aa1000/SimpleRSA/README.md

 # SimpleRSA
-A simple RSA implementation to generate a key-pair and encrypt a DES key with them
+A simple RSA implementation in C# to generate a key-pair and encrypt a DES key with them using BigInteger